Source — Roads & KingdomsRead country-profile

 On death row in Singapore

-It has been a long and arduous seven years for Jumai and her mother.
+It had been a long and arduous seven years for Jumai and her mother.
 Her brother, Jabing, was arrested in 2008 when he was 24 years old for his involvement in a robbery that led to a man’s death.
-Jumai’s father died of a stroke a few months later, which she attributes to health problems triggered by anxiety and worry for his son.
+Jumai’s father died of a stroke a few months later, which she attributed to health problems triggered by anxiety and worry for his son.
 Two years later, Jabing was convicted of murder and sentenced to death under Singapore’s mandatory death penalty regime.
 Under the law, anyone convicted of murder must be sentenced to death, with no chance for mitigating factors to be taken into account.

-But that wasn’t the end of the family’s emotional roller coaster.
+But that wasn’t the end of the family’s emotional rollercoaster.
 The Singapore government amended the mandatory death penalty law in 2013, allowing judges the discretion to choose between death and life imprisonment with caning—a vicious punishment in which the inmate is strapped down and whipped with a long rattan cane—for all but the most serious category of murder, as well as certain cases of drug trafficking.
-Jabing was eligible for resentencing, and a High Court judge ruled that there was “no clear evidence” he had snuck up behind his victim and hit him over the head with a piece of wood.
+Jabing was eligible for re-sentencing, and a High Court judge ruled that there was “no clear evidence” he had snuck up behind his victim and hit him over the head with a piece of wood.
 The death sentence was set aside, replaced with a life sentence and 24 strokes of the cane.